newchuyalong/libgdx-learning/Hiero.md

 ## Running Hiero ##

-If you are using Gradle, you can easily run Hiero from your IDE.
+If you are using Gradle and you added "Tools" extension to your project, you can easily run Hiero from your IDE.

 Example for IntelliJ IDEA: Go to the Hiero class, right click and select `Run Hiero.main()`.
 On the `Run configurations` popup that will appear, select the `Desktop` module, and click `Run`.